RegardsOss/RegardsOss.github.io/docs/setup/advanced/ansible-vault.md

 slug: /setup/swarm/advanced/ansible-vault
 ---

-Your inventory may content some passwords that you don't want to share under source control.
+Your inventory may contain some passwords that you do not want to share under source control.
 [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) allows you to crypt variable values and files content inside your inventory.
 After that, you will need to add ` --ask-vault-pass` when running `ansible-playbook` to let Ansible decrypt crypted values on the fly.